The Non-cutoff Boltzmann Equation in Bounded Domains: L2 -- L infty estimate for reflection boundary

 {\bf Step 2.
-Taking the limit $\ve\to 0$.} We write $f^{\ve}$ to be the solution to \eqref{non6}, showing its dependence on $\ve$.
-Then by the $L^2$--$L^\infty$ estimates in Step 1, i.e. \eqref{L33}, and Banach-Alaoglu Theorem, there exists $f$ such that
+Passing the limit $\ve\to 0$.} We write $f=f^{\ve}$ to be the solution to \eqref{non6}, showing its dependence on $\ve$.
+Then by the $L^2$--$L^\infty$ estimates in Step 1, i.e. \eqref{L2esglo} and \eqref{Linfty2zz} for $f^\ve$, and by applying the Banach-Alaoglu Theorem, there exists weak-$*$ limit $f$ satisfying \eqref{L2esglo} and \eqref{Linfty2zz} in the sense that